Skip to content

 --dqo.sensor.limit.sensor-readout-limit

-Default row count limit retrieved by a data quality sensor from the results of an SQL query for non-partitioned checks (profiling and recurring).
+Default row count limit retrieved by a data quality sensor from the results of an SQL query for non-partitioned checks (profiling and monitoring).
 This is the row count limit applied when querying the data source.
 When the data grouping configuration sets up a GROUP BY too many columns or columns with too many distinct values, the data source will return too many results to store them as data quality check results and sensor readouts.
-DQO will discard additional values returned from the data source or raise an error.
+DQOps will discard additional values returned from the data source or raise an error.

 --dqo.sensor.limit.sensor-readout-limit-partitioned